-My client's team received a special team bonus for their good

-I should be given a share of the bonus.
+My client's team received a special team bonus for their good I should be given a share of the bonus.
 Can I accept?
 No. You cannot accept a payment by the client or its employees.
 To do so would compromise your position and your affiliation to the Group.

-My client, who is also a Group service provider, is trying to impose contractual terms upon us which are unreasonable and quite different from those we are negotiating with them as one of our suppliers.
+My client, who is also a Group service provider, is trying to impose contractual terms upon us that are unreasonable and quite different from those we are negotiating with them as one of our suppliers.
 Can we use this opportunity to redress the balance and ask for

 "reciprocal treatment"?
-Yes, it is perfectly acceptable to seek similar terms and conditions when we negotiate with the same party both as a client and as a provider.
-However, you should take into account the context of the situation (including, if
+Yes.
+It is perfectly acceptable to seek similar terms and conditions when we negotiate with the same party both as a client and as a provider.

-4.2 Working with our alliance and other business partners
+4.2 Working with our partners and ecosystems

-We work with alliance and other business partners to bring added value to our clients, and expect our partners to comply fully with the law.
+We work with our partners and ecosystems to bring added value to our clients, and we expect them to comply fully with the law.

 - > Ethical collaboration.
-We work with our business partners in a collaborative and ethical way to deliver value to our clients. - We work with business partners who have values and modes of behavior that are aligned to our principles. - We are transparent with our clients about our relationships with our business partners.
+We work with our partners and ecosystems in a collaborative and ethical way to deliver value to our clients. - We work with partners and ecosystems whose values and modes of behavior are aligned to our principles. - We are transparent with our clients about our relationships with our partners and ecosystems.
 Our clients will be informed of any business relationships or referral fee agreements we have with respect to the services we are offering them.
-The disclosure must be in writing, and may be a general advance notice in the client contract terms. - We understand that, when dealing with public sector clients, it could be illegal for the Group to receive any referral fees. - We expect our business partners to comply with the law, including laws prohibiting bribery and corruption and fair competition.
+The disclosure must be in writing and may be a general advance notice in the client contract terms. - We understand that, when dealing with public sector clients, it could be illegal for the Group to receive any referral fees. - We expect our partners and ecosystems to comply with the law, including laws promoting fair competition, and prohibiting bribery and corruption.

-- > I will not make an agreement with a business partner that is against the interests of our client. - > I will not make an agreement with a business partner that violates the law. - > I will work collaboratively and ethically with our business partners and ensure that clients are aware of our relationships with business partners.
+- > I will not make an agreement with a partner that is against the interests of our client. - > I will not make an agreement with a partner that violates the law. - > I will work collaboratively and ethically with our partners and ecosystems, and ensure that clients are aware of our relationships with them.

-DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving working with our alliances and others business partners, do not keep it to yourself.
-You will get help and support by discussing it with your team leader or your legal department.
+DISCUSS OPENLY AND SHARE YOUR CONCERNS: If you are facing an issue involving working with our partners or ecosystems, do not keep it to yourself.
+You will get help and support by discussing it with your team manager or your legal department.

-We are bidding with one of our business partners for a large international project where we have a referral fee agreement.
-This agreement includes a country where there may be restrictions on referral fees, although I am unsure of this fact.
+We are bidding with one of our partners for a large international project where we have a referral fee agreement.
+This agreement includes a country where there may be restrictions on referral fees, although I am unsure of this.
 How do I find out whether I could be offering something illegal?

 In some countries, the giving or receiving of referral fees in connection with obtaining or retaining business is a criminal offense.
 You should know and follow that country's law with respect to receiving referral fees.
-If you do not know such country's law or have any doubt whatsoever about the legality of referral fees, you should consult your legal department.
-If the Group can lawfully receive referral fees in the country in question, you should be transparent and inform your client about such fees.
+If you do not know that country's law or have any doubt whatsoever about the legality of referral fees, you should consult your legal department.
+If the Group can lawfully receive referral fees in the country in question, you should be transparent and inform your client about the fees, in coordination with Group Partner leadership.

-One of our business partners offers a comprehensive and well-known solution whereas an alternative open source solution exists, which may be used free of charge.
+One of our partners offers a comprehensive and well-known solution, whereas an alternative open-source solution exists that may be used free of charge.
 What can I do?
+You should always take the client's interests into account and never advise anything that does not concur with your client's interests.
+An open-source